By Dr Fiona Kerr Founder/CEO The Neurotech Institute

 We can change our brain.
 We are electrochemical beings, with specific chemicals that, when stimulated, combine with electrical impulses in our brain to either rewire the connections we have (known as neuroplasticity) or to grow new neuronal tissue (known as neurogenesis).

-When working together on a positive idea or experience the parasympathetic nervous system fires, releasing BDNF and other chemicals from the immune system which not only make us happy and well, but increases neuroplasticity and neurogenesis – that feeling of being in the zone!
+When working together on a positive idea or experience, the parasympathetic nervous system fires, releasing BDNF and other chemicals from the immune system, which not only makes us happy and well, but also increases neuroplasticity and neurogenesis – that feeling of being in the zone!

 We are truly remarkable.